heyjones/wp-turbolinks/readme.md

 Please make sure you read about the pros and cons of Turbolinks before installing it on your site.
 You may have to make significant changes to your JavaScript for it to work well.

 About
 =====

-Version: 1.0
+Version: 0.1

+Updated by Chris Jones - <http://heyjones.com>

-Written by Adam Pope of Storm Consultancy - <http://www.stormconsultancy.co.uk>
+Created by Adam Pope of Storm Consultancy - <http://www.stormconsultancy.co.uk>

 Storm Consultancy are a web design and development agency based in Bath, UK.